github/accessibility-alt-text-bot/README.md

 ### Action stability

+We recommend you pin the action to a specific version.
-To ensure you stay on a stable version of this action consider locking the action to a specific version.
+This makes sure you stay on a stable version of this action.

 ```yml
        uses: github/accessibility-alt-text-bot@v1.2.0